Roth Conversions

 Wealthspan Perspective

-A large pre tax account balance creates a future obligation that grows over time and becomes less controllable as required distributions, Social Security, and other income begin to overlap.
+A large pre tax account balance creates a future obligation that grows over time and becomes less controllable as required distributions, Social Security, Medicare premiums, and other income begin to overlap.

 The goal is not to eliminate taxes paid.

-It is to pay taxes under conditions you choose rather than conditions the tax code imposes.
+It is to create future flexibility by paying taxes under conditions you choose rather than conditions the tax code imposes.

 What This Means in Practical Terms

-The right approach depends on current and future tax rates, account balances, Medicare exposure, Social Security timing, and how the conversion fits within the full retirement income system.
+The right approach depends on current and future tax rates, account balances, cash available to pay the tax, Medicare exposure, Social Security timing, estate goals, and how long the Roth assets may remain invested.

 Summary